rzvn01/digitalTwin/README.md

 Our project focuses on implementing a versatile system that combines various sensors, such as Light Dependent Resistors (LDRs), water sensors, and a BME280 sensor, with a display.
-The goal is to create a portable device that can monitor for our plants conditions, providing real-time data on light levels, water presence, temperature, humidity, and pressure.
+The goal is to create a portable device that can monitor  our plants conditions, providing real-time data on light levels, water presence, temperature, humidity, and pressure.
 The system utilizes MicroPython, making it easy to deploy and program.

 ## Wiring Schematic